ssvassiliev/Summer_School_General/_episodes/04-parallel_programming_models.md

 teaching: 15
 exercises: 10
 questions:
-- "What levels of parallelizm are available in moderm computer systems?"
+- "What levels of parallelism are available in modern computer systems?"
 - "How can a parallel program access different levels of parallelization?"
 objectives:
 - "Explain parallelism in modern computer systems"